 Do you suffer from foreign language anxiety?
 I'm Natalie Marby, an English speaking therapist in Hamburg, Germany.
 I specialise in the treatment of foreign language phobia (mostly German and English).
 Read more about my work: Therapy for foreign language anxiety (also via phone).

-Continue reading: Terrified of speaking Germany?
+Continue reading: Terrified of speaking German?
 5 tips to beat the fear.